-Widow of former Arizona AG announces bid for Schweikert’s US House seat
+Former Arizona television journalist announces bid for Schweikert’s US House seat

-PHOENIX (AP) — The widow of former Arizona Attorney General Grant Woods announced her candidacy Wednesday for the congressional seat currently held by seven-term Republican Rep. David Schweikert.
+PHOENIX (AP) — A former Phoenix television journalist announced her candidacy Wednesday for the congressional seat currently held by seven-term Republican Rep. David Schweikert.

 Marlene Galen Woods joins at least four other candidates in the Democratic primary race in Arizona’s 1st Congressional District, which covers parts of Phoenix, Scottsdale, Paradise Valley, Fountain Hills and Cave Creek.

-It’s the first run for public office for Woods, a former Phoenix television journalist in Phoenix.
+It’s the first run for public office for Woods, 59, who was married to former Arizona Attorney General Grant Woods until his death in 2021.

-Woods, 59, said she’s seeking the congressional seat because of what she describes as an assault on various freedoms by the Republican Party.
+Woods said she’s seeking the congressional seat because of what she describes as an assault on various freedoms by the Republican Party.

 Like her late husband, Woods is a former Republican who switched parties after former President Donald Trump took office in 2017.